Adit1414/AP-Assignment2-2023051/README.md

 - After completing a course, a student can use the addFeedback() method to provide feedback.
 Feedback can be either numeric ratings or textual comments, and professors can later view this feedback.

 ### 4. Managing Roles
 - Teaching Assistants (TAs) have been added to the system with specific roles.
-They inherit from the Student class but have added responsibilities like managing student grades.
+They inherit from the Student class but have added responsibilities of managing student grades.

 ---

-## Key Highlights
+## Assumptions
-- *Generic Programming*: Allows for flexible feedback storage and management.
-- *Inheritance and Role Management*: The TA role is introduced using inheritance, extending the functionality of the Student class while limiting privileges compared to professors.
-- *Custom Exception Handling*: Robust handling of common error scenarios, making the system more reliable and user-friendly.****
+- A student can only be made into a TA by a professor of the course.
+- The student must have 9 or 10 grade in the course in order to be eligible for TAship of that course.
+- A student can add feedback only to those courses that they have completed.
+- The student can add feedback however many times they want.
+- Feedbacks are anonymous and hence, professors can only see the content of the feedback, not the student's details who left the feedback

+---

+### Name: Aditya Verma
+### Roll Number: 2023051